Dispersion relation of a polaron in the Yang-Gaudin Bose gas: Yang-Gaudin model for the Bose gas

 \section{Yang-Gaudin model for the Bose gas}

 A one-dimensional single-component Bose gas with contact repulsion is described by the Hamiltonian

-which was introduced by Lieb and Liniger \cite{lieb_exact_1963}.
-In Eq.~(\ref{eq:H}), $m$ is the particle mass, $c$ controls the interaction strength, while $N$ is the total number of particles.
+which was studied by Lieb and Liniger \cite{lieb_exact_1963}.
+In Eq.~(\ref{eq:H}), $m$ is the particle mass, $c$ controls the interaction strength, and $N$ is the total number of particles.
 For simplicity we assume periodic boundary conditions in the following.
 The Hamiltonian (\ref{eq:H}) is remarkable as it admits an exact solution, which is obtained by the Bethe ansatz technique \cite{lieb_exact_1963,lieb_exact2_1963}.

 Interestingly, the Hamiltonian (\ref{eq:H}) is also solvable for a two-component (i.e., isospin-$\frac{1}{2}$) Bose gas \cite{yang_exact_1967,gaudin_2014,li_exact_2003,oelkers_bethe_2006}.
 In this case Eq.~(\ref{eq:H}) is known as the Yang-Gaudin model.
 Its eigenstates can be classified with respect to the value of the total isospin.
 In the sector where it has the maximal value $N/2$, the system simplifies to the single-component Lieb-Liniger model.
 It is characterized by $N$ density quantum numbers $I_1,I_2,\ldots, I_N$ that define $N$ quasimomenta, $k_1,k_2,\ldots, k_N$.
-In the case of the total isospin $N/2-1$, which will be the focus of this paper, the system acquires an additional spin quantum number $J$ that defines the spin rapidity $\eta$.
+In the case of the total isospin $N/2-1$, which is the focus of this paper, the system acquires an additional spin quantum number $J$ that defines the spin rapidity $\eta$.
 The Bethe ansatz equations for the Yang-Gaudin model of the Bose gas are given by \cite{li_exact_2003,oelkers_bethe_2006}